Ackermans

-Ackermans is a South African chain of clothing retail stores.
-Founded in 1916 in Wynberg, Cape Town, Ackermans has over 700 stores across Southern Africa, including in Namibia, Botswana, Lesotho and Eswatini, and is headquartered in Kuilsrivier near Cape Town.
+Ackermans is a South African chain of clothing stores, and a subsidiary of major SA retail holding company Pepkor.

+Founded in 1916 in Wynberg, Cape Town, Ackermans has over 700 stores across Southern Africa, including in Namibia, Botswana, Lesotho, and Eswatini, and is headquartered in Kuils River, near Cape Town.

-In 2015 Ackermans was rated the second best clothing store by the South African Consumer Satisfaction Index.
+In 2015, Ackermans was rated the second best clothing store by the South African Consumer Satisfaction Index.

 History

 Ackermans began in 1916 when Gus Ackerman opened the very first store in Wynberg, Cape Town, South Africa.

 In 1960, Ackermans was sold to Greatermans.

 in 1970, Ackermans was sold to Edgars who maintained its successful price discounter position.

 In 1984, Pepkor acquired Ackermans.
 At the time, there were 34 stores across the country.

 By the turn of the century Ackermans grew to over 200 stores across Southern Africa.
 By the end of the 2002/2003 financial year their stores numbered 284.

-Today, with more than 450 stores in Southern Africa, the business is set to exceed R5 billion in turnover.
+In 2021, with more than 450 stores in Southern Africa, the business was set to exceed R5 billion in turnover.
+As of 2024, Ackermans operates more than 1000 stores.